In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Control risk factors: Regular screening and effective management of hypertension, diabetes, and other comorbid conditions.

-Public health strategies: Promote lifestyle changes to reduce obesity, smoking, and alcohol use.
+Public health strategies: Promote lifestyle changes to reduce obesity and smoking.

 Prevention

-Early detection and monitoring: Regular screening for kidney function in high-risk groups (e.g. people with diabetes or hypertension).
+Early detection and monitoring: Regular screening for kidney function in high-risk groups (e.g. people with diabetes or hypertension; Black/Asian people over 30 years should have yearly CKD/DM/BP screening).

 Renoprotection: Use of ACEIs or ARBs to protect kidney function in patients with proteinuria, even if normotensive.